kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      other-pane-height height
              Set the height of the other panes (not the main pane) in the main-horizontal layout.
 If this option is set to 0 (the default), it will have no effect.
 If both the main-pane-height and other-pane-height options are set, the main pane will grow taller to make the other panes the specified height, but will never shrink to do so.
+If suf‐ fixed by ‘%’, this is a percentage of the window size.

      other-pane-width width
              Like other-pane-height, but set the width of other panes in the main-vertical layout.